mekkablue/TTControlInstructionsPalette/README.md

 #### Tips for working efficiently:

+* For a quick reminder of the control instruction syntax, hold your mouse pointer for a second over the palette, and you will see a tooltip showing two examples.
+Alternatively switch to display no instance or *Show All Instances* in the Preview area, and click once in the canvas.
+The palette will show a placeholder text showing instruction code samples.
 * Run Windows in a virtualisation app like VMware Fusion, Parallels, or the like.
 * Switch to the TT Instructor tool (shortcut I) to see TT point index numbers.
 * For testing, keep a waterfall open in Windows.
 To do so, you can e.g. point a web browser to the built-in preview server: In the TT Instructor, right-click and choose *Show Preview Address…* from the context menu.
 Paste the address into your Windows browser of choice.